 Ask the Lord, “What, when and how long should I do this?”
 If this is your first time or it has been a really long time, start small.
 Fast a lunch and take time out to pray during that time.
 Or, think about fasting one day a week during Lent.

-You may want to wean off of caffeine and sugar, if you are addicted to it like me!
+You may want to wean off of caffeine and sugar.

 Clear out some time in your schedule, so that you have time to pray and take a rest.